 - Gradient and turns.
 Rail transport is particularly susceptible to the heterogeneity of geography, which imposes constraints such as a gradient and track alignment.
 Rail transportation can support a gradient of up to 4% (about 40 meters per kilometer), but freight trains rarely tolerate more than 1%.
 This implies that an operational freight rail line requires 50 kilometers to climb 500 meters.
-The gradient is also important as it impacts energy consumption, particularly for freight trains traveling over long distances.
+The gradient is also important as it impacts energy consumption, particularly for freight trains traveling long distances.
 For turns, the minimal curvature radius is 100 meters, but a radius of 1 km for 150 km/hr and 4 km for a speed of 300 km/hr is needed.

 - Gauge.
 They are heterogeneous across jurisdictions since, because of historical and political reasons, different nations and regions have adopted different gauges.
-The standard gauge of 1.435 meters has been adopted in many parts of the world, across North America and most Western Europe.
+The standard gauge of 1.435 meters has been adopted in many parts of the world, across North America and most of Western Europe.
 It accounts for about 60% of the tack mileage.
 But other gauges have been adopted in other areas, such as the broad gauge (1.520 meters) in Russia and Eastern Europe, accounting for about 17% of the mileage.
 This makes the integration of rail services complex since both freight and passengers are required to change from one railway system to the other.
-As attempts are being made to extend rail services across continents and regions, this is a significant obstacle, for example between France and Spain, Eastern and Western Europe, and between Russia and China.
+As attempts are being made to extend rail services across continents and regions, this is a significant obstacle, for example, between France and Spain, Eastern and Western Europe, and Russia and China.
 The potential of the Eurasian land bridge is impaired in part by these gauge differences.

 - Vertical integration.
 Relates to the ownership of tracks and rolling stock, maximum train length, signaling equipment, maintenance schedule, and traffic mix.
 A vertically integrated railway involves track ownership and operation by the same operator.
 These factors will influence the capacity of the rail system, particularly if the infrastructure is shared.
 When tracks are privately owned, the operator is free to allocate its services without much competitive hindrance.
 However, if the tracks are publicly owned, they are often reserved for a national rail carrier, and service slots can be leased to private operators through a bidding process.
-Most of the North American rail network is vertically integrated, while for most of Europe there is a vertical separation between the owner of the infrastructure (a public entity) and the operator (a private company).
+Most of the North American rail network is vertically integrated.
+In contrast, for most of Europe, there is a vertical separation between the owner of the infrastructure (a public entity) and the operator (a private company).

 2. The Spatial Economy of Rail Transportation

-- At the meso scale, the railway transportation network is influenced by the growing integration between rail and maritime transport systems with a concentration of investments in shaping rail corridors.
+- At the meso scale, the railway transportation network is influenced by the growing integration between rail and maritime transport systems, with a concentration of investments in shaping rail corridors.
 Rail transportation has thus become the extension of maritime supply chains.

 3. Rail Transportation in the 21st Century